-as well as 17 years of clinical observation and experience, I use functional and nutrigenetic testing to help clients understand and improve their health: gastrointestinal function, hormonal balance and genetic polymorphisms can all help us build a picture of why your body is struggling.
-Recent advances mean we can also track cancer cells to discover what therapies are likely to be effective and to assess individual response to interventions.
+Drawing on 17 years of clinical observation and experience, I support my practice with functional and nutrigenetic testing to help clients understand and improve their health: gastrointestinal function, hormonal balance and genetic polymorphisms can all help us build a picture of why your body is struggling.

-It is widely accepted that cancer outcomes are random but I don’t believe that to be true.
-The more likely explanation is that we are not yet measuring the factors that make the difference.
-Ultimately, I believe that correcting the tumour microenvironment is more important than destroying every last cancer cell, and my clinical programme is based on building a clearer understanding of what that means for you.
-Even more exciting is the prospect that we may, in future, be able to target every first cell.
+It is widely accepted that cancer outcomes are random but I don’t believe that’s true.
+It’s more likely that we are not yet measuring the factors that make the difference.
+Along with many other researchers and oncologists, I believe that correcting the tumour microenvironment may be more important than destroying every last cancer cell.

 In my experience, tackling cancer in this way attracts exceptional people and it can bring exceptional results.
 I find it a great privilege to work with the clients who choose me and I am getting used to hearing the phrase, ‘my oncologist can’t believe how well I’m doing’.
-However the intensity of approach may be overwhelming for some and the desire to change has to come from deep inside you: for that reason I only work with people who contact me directly, so please don’t ask me to help your mother or your best friend, no matter how much you love them: if they are not fully on board and driving the process this is not the path for them.
+However, it’s a demanding approach that may be overwhelming for some, and the desire to change has to come from deep inside you: for that reason I only work with people who contact me directly, so please don’t ask me to help your mother or your best friend, no matter how much you love them: if they are not fully on board and driving the process this is not the path for them.

 It’s not unusual for the people I work with to have very strong instincts and convictions about the path they want to take and the things that are important for healing.
-I always encourage clients to tune into their inner voices and intuitions, I believe there’s knowledge there that we ignore at our peril.
-But if you have immovable beliefs around food or habits that will be hard to change, then nutritional therapy may not work well for you.
-The whole idea of nutritional therapy is that you need to find a different diet to the one you’re eating in order to change your health.
-The tests will give us information about your nutrition status and your grade and stage of cancer will also determine the content and balance of the diet we agree on.
+My practice is firmly evidence-based but I always encourage clients to tune into their inner voices and intuitions, I believe there’s knowledge there that we ignore at our peril.